-This policy is designed to provide guidance to developers building on the Actions on Google platform, including Assistant Apps that will be published in the Directory.
+This policy is designed to provide guidance to developers building on the Actions on Google platform, including Actions that will be published in the Directory.
 Some partners may have access to additional APIs and be subject to varying policies.

-This policy applies to all aspects of apps and actions, including their content, advertising content (where permitted), behavior, and listing information in the Directory.
+For the purposes of this policy, the term “Action” applies to either the Action project or individual Actions within that project.
+This policy applies to all aspects of Actions, including their content, advertising content (where permitted), behavior, and listing information in the Directory.

 - Pornographic, sexually explicit, or erotic content.